 Physical Education

 Hello, my Name is Mrs Huskisson-Moore and I am the Curriculum Leader for Physical Education.
 I am extremely passionate about sports and leading a healthy, active lifestyle.
 Following a long, positive experience of sport both in education and through playing sports at a professional level, my successes have developed from experiences of having strong female role models at a young age.
-Opportunities offered throughout my primary school experience positively developed me as a pupil and pushed me upto and through University.
+Opportunities offered throughout my primary school experience positively developed me as a pupil and pushed me up to and through University.
 My love for sports and exercise only continues to grow while working with our young people, and I know as a school we will continue to build and support in the children's potential to pave the way to ensure positive habits living active, healthy lives.

-In the Foundation Stage and Key Stage 1 children are given the opportunity to develop fundamental movement skills, by improving their competence and confidence: extending their physical qualities in agility, balance and coordination.
+In KS1, PE lessons give children the opportunity to develop fundamental movement skills, by improving their competence and confidence: extending their physical qualities in agility, balance and coordination.
 Opportunities are provided for participation in competitive (both against self and against others) and co-operative physical activities in progressively challenging situations.
-Children are taught to:

 Master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities.